CRA can declare you dead, even without a death certificate | CBC News

 Miedema notes the CRA requires a death certificate before it will stop collections efforts against those who owe the federal government money.

 The ombudsman's report also noted "once an account is found to have been coded deceased in error, the CRA has an internal program target of 48 hours to correct the information."
-That didn't happen in either the Kane or Bull case.
-In fact, both are uncertain whether they will receive their pension payments next week.
+That didn't happen in either the Kane or Bull case, although both Kane and Bull did receive their pension money on Thursday, the date when it should have been deposited.

 The report made eight recommendations for improvements, but it did not recommend a death certificate be required before a taxpayer is declared deceased.